cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Holmes."
 I nudged him slightly.

 Holmes followed my line of sight and gave the smallest nod.
 "Interesting."

-I swallowed.
-"Foreign Office?"

-"Undoubtedly."

-We didn’t approach.
-We didn’t need to.
-The man was not watching us.
-He was watching the manor.

-As we reached the manor steps, I hesitated, my thoughts still circling William’s words.

-"Holmes, this is more than just a missing will, isn’t it?"

-Holmes gave a slight nod.
-"It always was, Watson."

-I took a steadying breath.
-William was waiting for the will to disappear.
-The Foreign Office was waiting for something to surface.
-Hanger was waiting for someone to find what he already knew.

-But something felt wrong.
-"William accused nearly everyone—Katherine, Cartwright, even Hawthorne.
-But not once did he mention Hanger.
-Why?"

-Holmes barely paused before answering.
-"Because, Watson, he wants the chest to stay lost."

-I frowned.
-"Then he knows something about it?"

-"He knows enough to want it buried.
-And he suspects Hanger, but saying so would only draw our attention to him."
-Holmes exhaled, his gaze shifting toward the east wing.
-"Instead, he directs suspicion elsewhere, hoping we chase shadows while the truth sits in plain sight."

-A chill ran down my spine.
-William didn’t just want the inheritance—he wanted control.
-And the chest, whatever was inside it, threatened that control.
-I had thought this was merely a matter of inheritance.
-But the deeper we dug, the clearer it became—the chest was more than a legal dispute.
-It was a danger waiting to be uncovered.
-And someone was willing to do anything to keep it hidden.

-William had not overlooked Hanger—he had erased him.
-Because the moment we questioned the stableman, the truth would no longer be his to control.

 ## Chapter 9: Shadows of the Empire